dongzhang89/CONTA/README.md

 * PyTorch 1.2.0, torchvision 0.4.0, and more in requirements.txt
 * PASCAL VOC 2012 devkit and COCO 2014
-* 8 NVIDIA GPUs with more than 1024MB of memory
+* 8 NVIDIA GPUs, and each has more than 1024MB of memory

 ## Usage